codemeyer/ArgDocs/Docs/site/content/file-formats/media-containers.md

 ### Large images (1769)

-This data seems to differ from how the small images are structured, and is not yet fully understood.
+This data differs from how the small images are structured, and is not yet properly documented.

 ### Palette info (1776)